Securiti launches Gencore AI, a holistic solution to build Safe Enterprise AI with proprietary data - easily

 Data registry system

-The registry system where the personal data is structurally registered into structurally according to a predefined criteria
+The registry system where the personal data is structurally registered according to predefined criteria

 Processing of personal data